jenpennen/git-basics/10-git-diff-overview.md

 `Git diff` is a command used to show the differences between various states of your repository.
 It compares changes in your working directory, the staging area, or between specific commits.
 This command helps you understand exactly what has been modified before committing changinges, during code reviews, or when troubleshooting merge conflicts.
 We often use `git diff` alongside commands like `git status` and `git log` to get a better picture of a repository and how it has changed over time.

-## How `git diff` Works

-The `git diff` command compares changes in files across different Git "stages".
-There are three main areas Git tracks:

-1. **Working Directory**: Your current uncommitted changes.
-2. **Staging Area**: Changes that have been added using `git add` but not yet committed.
-3. **Repository**: The latest committed version of your files.

 ## How to Read a `git diff` Output

 When you run the `git diff` command, Git generates an output that shows the differences between two versions of your files.
 Understanding this output is crucial for reviewing changes before committing, troubleshooting, and resolving conflicts.
 Below is a guide to helo you navigate and interpret the output of `git diff`.